 A trailblazer or “Flame Thrower” is defined as an individual or pioneer who lights a path or passageway for future successors to follow in a particular field or endeavor through unexplored territory.
-Through a formal ceremony to be held Saturday, June 9, the 2018 SOS Planning Committee, Board and Volunteers of The Red Door Foundation are excited to announce the 2018 Flame Throwers.
-Official Press Release
+Through a formal ceremony to be held Saturday, June 1, the 2018 SOS Planning Committee, Board and Volunteers of The Red Door Foundation are excited to announce the 2019 Flame Throwers.

 Red Gala Information

-Date and Location: Saturday, June 9, 2018 at Sheraton Birmingham
+Date and Location: Saturday, June 1, 2019 at North Charleston Marriott

 Time: 6:00 pm - 6:45 pm | Cocktail Hour